initpy/go-book/functions.rst

 The problem
 ===========
-Say, you have to write a program where you have to retrieve the maximum value of two integers A and B. That's easy with a simple *if* statement, right?
+Let's say that we have to write a program to retrieve the maximum value of two integers A and B. That's easy to do with a simple *if* statement, right?

 .. code-block:: go
     :linenos: